goldstrike77/ansible-role-linux-vault/README.md

 * `vault_arg.log_format`: Specifies the log format to use.
 * `vault_arg.max_request_duration`: Specifies the maximum request duration allowed before Vault cancels the request.
 * `vault_arg.http_read_header_timeout`: Specifies the amount of time allowed to read request headers.
-* `vault_arg.user`: Sets the Unix username that the processes are executed as.
-* `vault_arg.uid`: Sets the Unix userID that the processes are executed as.

 ##### Service Mesh
 * `environments`: Define the service environment.